odohemma/GEOG5991Assignment2GitHub/README.md

 of heights file (in row 25); typing in the number of rows and number of columns of the heights raster (in rows 34 and 35 respectively).
-On launching the model superclass (max gradient.py), the user is expected to activate the Gradient class by running the ‘gradientframework.py’ file before running the model superclass.
+On launching the model superclass (max gradient.py), the user is expected to activate the Reader, Writer and Gradient classes by running the ‘fileprocessor.py’ and ‘gradientframework.py’ files before running the model superclass.